PsiLotY/greenhouse/README.md

 private_key = ''
 COM_port = ''
 ```

-and insert all the needed certifications.
-They can be found in the AWS IoT Core, on the thing.
+### Terraform Setup
 Create a terraform.tfvars file in the terraform directory and insert the following code:
 ```terraform
 aws_access_key = ""
 aws_secret_key = ""
 ```
-and populate the fields with the access and secret key of the AWS account.
+and populate the fields with the access and secret key of your AWS account.

-After connecting the device figure out which COM Port it's connected to and insert it in the config.py file.
-To figure that out you can open the device manager and look for USB connections.
+Alternatively you can enter your keys in the terminal when running terraform apply.

-## run
+## Run
+To set up the AWS cloud infrastructure you can run the `terraform -chdir=terraform/ init` and `terraform -chdir=terraform/ apply` command.

+Now when you run `python ./client/receiver.py` `python ./client/publisher.py`.
+The `publisher.py` file reads the sensors of a device and sends the data to the cloud.
+To debug you can enable the `button_mode` by to pressing the buttons.
+Now predefined test data instead of sensor data will be sent to the cloud.
+The `receiver.py` code uses the data it receives to trigger various actions on a device.